Khelechy/argus/CONTRIBUTING.md

 ### Connecting to ARGUS Engine

-Argus Engine leverages TCP/IP protocol is establish and maintain connections between the Engine and clients.
+Argus Engine leverages TCP/IP protocol to establish and maintain connections between the Engine and clients.

 A simple TCP/IP dial/connect to the IP and Port is enough to do the trick.